nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   - Pros: The filepath does not need to pass through `ThemeCommand` and `CommandResult`.
 It is allocated and access from `MainWindow` directly.
 Thus, `CommandResult` does not need another constructor and getter method.
   - Cons: `MainWindow` has to parse arguments.

+### Split MainWindow to display both tutor and schedule list together

+The main window of TutorConnect now displays both the tutor and schedule list side by side to give users an overview and provide easy reference when inputting commands to update the tutors or schedules.

+#### Implementation details

+To display both the tutor and schedule list together, another panel `ListsPanel` is used to combine both the `personListPanel` and `scheduleListPanel` together in order to display them as a single panel in the `MainWindow`.

+#### Design rationale

+Initially, the list of tutors and schedules are individual panels and the `MainWindow` can only display one at a time.
+Therefore, users have to enter `list-t` or `list-s` commands to alternate between panels to refer when entering tutor-related commands followed by schedule-related commands or vice versa, which can be very troublesome.

+With the use of `ListsPanel` to combine both lists into one single panel to display in the `MainWindow`, it eliminates the need to alternate between panels as users can now enter tutor-related and schedule-related commands while having reference to both lists at the same time, providing convenience for users.

 ### Sorting of schedules